Bjarki Gunnlaugsson: International career

 Bjarki made his debut for Iceland in an October 1993 friendly match against Tunisia, coming on as a substitute for Arnar Grétarsson.
 He has been capped 27 times for Iceland, scoring seven goals.
 He scored in his last international match, a February 2000 friendly match against the Faroe Islands.

+Personal life

+Bjarki is the twin brother of Arnar Gunnlaugsson who was also an Icelandic international, and the older brother of Garðar Gunnlaugsson who played for the national team as well.
+He established a football agency in 2012 and has worked as an agent since then.